SpectralSequences/sseq/ext-websocket/README.md

 # Spectral Sequence Editor (without backend)
 This is a variation of the previous version, where the rust backend is compiled to wasm so that everything runs on the browser.
+This is more convenient for distribution but is slower.
 To download some build dependencies, run
 ```
 $ npm run install